macord1/LazorProject/README.md

 Method of solving: After a board is read in, the lazor path(s) is/are calculated.
 All block layout combinations will be collected and tested until the lazor path(s) reach the derired point(s).

 The final solution will appear in a text file called solution.txt

+There is another branch in this repository called updates.
+This is where we added code developments along the way, but they are not needed for to solve the games.